 The APA accredited doctoral internship (APA Office of Consultation and Accreditation, 750 First St. NE Washington, D.C.
 20002-4242, Telephone: 202-336-5979, APA Accreditation Information: http://www.apa.org/ed/accreditation/homepage.html) gives you an opportunity to grow and develop your knowledge and skills in a manner consistent with the foundational and functional competencies established by the American Psychological Association (APA).

-The doctoral program is designed to help interns develop an advanced level of skill in providing clinical and professional services at a university counseling center (or comparable setting).
+The University at Buffalo Counseling Services is committed to training and professional practice that is consistent with our values around respecting and affirming diversity, inclusion, and equity in all our endeavors.
+The doctoral program is designed to help interns develop an advanced level of skill in providing culturally sensitive clinical and professional services at a university counseling center (or comparable setting).
 Interns will gain knowledge and refine their skills in a variety of areas, including:

 Get an overview about the program, its benefits and the application process.

 Learn about our training philosophy, developmental approach and individualized training.

 Applications are accepted annually through APPIC; please apply directly through their website.

 Please note minimum eligibility requirements: